-Now, what you want to do is start early on, so that you’re not trying to undo a habit that has already become entrenched.
-This method assumes that you have already taught your dog to sit.
+Now, what you want to do is start early so that you’re not trying to undo a habit that has already become entrenched.
+The following method assumes that you have already taught your dog to sit.

-With the dog’s human friend about a dozen feet away, the person holding the leash asks the dog to sit.
+Stand about 12 feet away and have the person holding the leash tell the dog to sit.
 Then, the other person approaches, and if the dog remains sitting, that’s good!
 The approaching person gives the dog a treat.
 Then, he or she turns around and begins to move away.
 If the dog approaches the retreating person, the one holding the leash reiterates the “sit” command.
 When the dog sits, the departing person comes back and offers another treat.